Ayolland/borksy/about/other-tools.md

 * <a href="https://seansleblanc.itch.io/bitsy-merge" target="_blank" rel="noopener">Bitsy Merge</a> - Combine multiple bitsy files together.
 * <a href="https://aloelazoe.itch.io/bitsy-savior" target="_blank" rel="noopener">Bitsy Savior</a> - Save your Bitsy game to a hacked file w/o copy-pasting!

-Check out [this list of tools/tips on itch](https://itch.io/c/381992/that-good-good-bitsy-tools) for even more!
+Check out <a href="https://itch.io/c/381992/that-good-good-bitsy-tools" target="_blank" rel="noopener">this list of tools/tips on itch</a> for even more!